You know that moment when your golden comes bounding in from the backyard and you just know before you even look down?

 Mud.
 Everywhere.
 On the rug you just styled for your entryway.

-A diy dog potty area actually fixes this.
-It gives your pup a clear zone and saves your sanity (and your floors).
+A diy dog potty area can help solve this problem.
+It provides a special place for your dog to go potty and saves your sanity (and your floors).

-Real talk: these 10 designs are doable on a weekend, and some of them are actually cute enough to keep your backyard looking Pinterest-ready.
+Real talk: These 10 designs are doable over the weekend, and some of them are actually cute enough to keep your backyard Pinterest-ready.

 #1: Build a Sand-Based Dog Potty Area (Like This Genius Park Setup)

-You know that moment when your golden has already gone in three different spots in the backyard, and you’re just standing there in your slides holding a bag, wondering why you even have grass anymore?
+You know that moment when your dog has already peed on three different spots in the backyard and you are just standing there in your slides with a bag and you’re just wondering why you even have grass anymore?

 Yeah.
 Same.